How to Choose the Best Hiking Backpack for Your Adventures? (in 2026)

 Granite Gear Blaze 60

-See the Granite Gear Blaze 60 on Amazon See the Granite Gear Blaze 60 on REI
+See the Granite Gear Blaze 60 on Amazon See the Granite Gear Blaze 60 on Backcountry

-The Granite Gear Blaze 60 is a versatile and lightweight pack that is suitable for various backpacking adventures, whether it’s a long weekend or a multi-day trip in the backcountry.
+Let’s make it clear: while the Granite Gear Blaze 60 is a versatile and lightweight pack that is suitable for various backpacking adventures (whether it’s a long weekend or a multi-day trip in the backcountry), the manufacturer has discontinued it.
+The brand has been shifting toward more environmentally-friendly designs, such as packs made with recycled and undyed fabrics.
+The good news?
+You can still find it at a massive discount.
 Its low weight and versatility have made it a favorite among many thru-hikers.
 The pack features an A.C.
-(Air Current) frame with a load rating of 50 lbs.
-(22.7 kg), so exceeding that weight could potentially jeopardize your trip.
+(Air Current) frame with a load rating of 50 lbs (22.7 kg), meaning that exceeding that weight could jeopardize your trip.

 Here’s what else to expect from this pack: